How to Get a Best-Fit Wheelchair

 To begin with, many decisions can be answered with a tape measure.

-Here is a list of 7 important measurements to guide you in your search for the Best-Fit Wheelchair.
+Here is a list of 7 essential measurements to guide you in your search for the Best-Fit Wheelchair.

 #1 – Select the Seat Size.